dcos/dcos/packages/adminrouter/extra/src/README.md

   * `X-Forwarded-For`
   * `X-Forwarded-Proto`

-  On top of that, our SchmetterlingDB does not need a JWT, so it is going to be more secure if we do not pass it in upstream request.
+  On top of that, our SchmetterlingDB does not need a DC/OS authentication token, so it is going to be more secure if we do not pass it in upstream request.
 There is also no reason why `dcos-acs-*-cookie` cookies should be forwarded.
 Generic test to confirm this behaviour:
   ```
   - tests:
       are_upstream_req_headers_ok:
-        skip_authcookie_filtering_test: true
+        skip_authcookie_filtering_test: false
-        jwt_should_be_forwarded: false
+        auth_token_is_forwarded: false
         test_paths:
           - /schmetterlingdb/stats/foo/bar
           - /schmetterlingdb/foo/bar